Animal Behavior, Ecology, and Conservation - ABEC

 ABEC 351 Zoo Exhibitry 1 Credit

 Critical evaluation of zoo design principles.
 Involves travel to obtain first-hand study of distant zoological institutions.
 Additional fee required.
-Cost varies based on destination, but generally are between $200 and $350.
+Cost varies based on destination, but generally are between $250 and $450.
+Course may be taken more than once for credit.

 Prerequisite: ABEC 101 or ABEC 102.